-Select a moderator to keep the meeting on track.
+3. Select a moderator to keep the meeting on track.

-The goal of a project post-mortem is to constructively evaluate what the project's team accomplished successfully, and what could have been done better.
+The goal of a project post-mortem is to constructively evaluate what the project's team accomplished, and what could have been done better.

-Establish a moderator prior to the in-person meeting who can stick to the agenda and lead the discussion in case it gets out of hand.
-The moderator doesn't have to be the project manager or a member of your leadership team, she just needs to be someone who feels comfortable taking charge.
+Establish a moderator before the in-person meeting who can stick to the agenda and lead the discussion in case it gets out of hand.
+The moderator doesn't have to be the project manager or a member of your leadership team, they just need to be comfortable taking charge.

-Set a clear agenda.
+4. Set a clear agenda.

-With so many details to cover in such a short period of time, it's easy for post-mortem meetings to veer off track.
+With so many details to cover in such a short time, it's easy for post-mortem meetings to veer off track.
 Help keep the discussion in check by building a clear meeting agenda in advance:

 Start with a recap of the project's core objectives, briefly going over the goals and metrics established at the kickoff.
-This portion shouldn't be longer than five minutes, and should act as a quick refresher on what your team set out to do.
+This portion shouldn't be longer than five minutes and should act as a quick refresher on what your team set out to do.